- Day 1

 - 10th October – 16th October

 |Siliguri||12:00 PM||6 Nights/7 Days|

-- Arrive at Siliguri by 12pm, meet your fellow travelers and start your drive to Phuntsholing
+- Arrive at Siliguri by 12pm, meet your fellow travelers, collect your bikes and start your ride to Phuntsholing

 - The journey will take you through the winding roads and dense forest lands of West Bengal.

 - Reach Phuntsholing by the evening.